lennertderyck/beta.lennertderyck.be/src/_pages/docs/sesam.md

 Additional options can be set.
 This method uses an attribute per option.

 #### Collapse other children
 Sometimes, when you click a target and collapse a node, you want the other children to react.
-Be hidden, change color, ...
+Being hidden, change color, ...
 You can do this by defining a group and to which parent a node has to "listen".
-So when an node is clicked that has a parent defined every other child element with that parent will react.
+So when an node is clicked that has a parent defined every other child element of that parent will react.

 **Define the parent as group**
 ```html